 Our campers' parents receive directions and techniques to integrate Quest strategies at home.
 Through individual sessions, campers and parents receive written and verbal evaluations of their child's progress and are given the opportunity to discuss personal needs.
 Parent involvement in the Quest therapeutic program is essential.
 During the summer, parents meet in a group with therapists to understand Quest strategies and integrate recommendations based on the staff's experience.
 Meetings are held at different times based on camper age.
 Specific meeting times are located on the camp calendar.
 Additionally, meetings serve as a source of support for parents.
 Since the coordination between home and camp is essential for many camper's success, parents are urged to use the Quest Camp Parent Point sheet to identify specific goals and assign points on a daily basis.
 During the summer, these points should be updated in the online system every Thursday to be used with camp points at the Quest Store.
-Quest rewards and additional rewards established by parents in collaboration with Quest staff may be even more critical for camper's success in a virtual format.
 Quest staff provide training and support in this area to parents prior to the start of camp and as camp progresses.

-Quest's Strategy/Therapeutic Model
+Ouest's Strategy/Therapeutic Model